 But would I change him?
 If I could take the autism away, would I?

-I don't think so.
-Because he is a super-cool kid, (as is his sister), and the quirks and the challenges just make him more interesting, and often, entertaining.
+No. Because he is a super-cool kid, (as is his sister), and the quirks and the challenges just make him more interesting.
+He's smart, loving, and entertaining.
+He is who he is and he is perfect.

 And as I tell my son, he may not 'fit in' now, but one day, the very things that make him different, will help him make a success of his life.